THGmma/gitexcecise/README.md

 # Todo list
-a simple app to manege your daily tasks. it uses html5 and css3
+a simple app to manege your daily tasks. it uses html6 and css4

 ## features
 list of daily tasks

+kslfkl

+ddd